plenoptic-org/plenoptic/docs/user_guide/models_and_metrics/adversarial_examples.md

 This notebook requires the optional dependency `torchvision`, which can be installed with `pip`.
 :::

+In this notebook we demonstrate how we can use the {class}`~plenoptic.MADCompetition` class to synthesize adversarial examples.
 Adversarial examples are tiny perturbations to an image that makes Deep Neural Networks misclasify an image to a different class.
-In this notebook we demonstrate how we can use the {class}`~plenoptic.MADCompetition` class to synthesize adversarial examples.
+In MAD competition, the goal is to generate a pair of images that have the same value for the reference metric but extremal values (highest and lowest) for the optimized metric.
+While the goal of MAD competition is falsifying metrics/models of human perception, its concept can be readily used to generate adversarial examples.
+This is achieved by defining a reference metric in pixel space (the value of which we want to be low) an optimized metric in model response space (the value of which we want to be high).

 ```python
 import matplotlib.pyplot as plt